 What’s the last thing you want to do on the job?
 Exercise.
 Driving is hard work.
 It’s hard on the eyes, leaves you tired and mentally fatigued, and makes you feel cramped and tight as you sit in one position for a long time.
-Although it’s not easy to keep up a workout routine while long-haul trucking, there are a few easy things you can do to get that OTR body in better shape.
+Although it’s not easy to keep up a workout routine while long-haul trucking, there are a few easy exercise tips you can follow to get that OTR body in better shape.

 2. Shoulder and chest stretches: Sitting for a long time in the driver’s seat hunches your shoulders and tightens your chest muscles.
 To do this stretch, put your arms straight out behind your back and bring your hands together.
 Now lift your arms as far upwards as you can while keeping your elbows straight.